-In order to be eligible to participate in clinical activities and rotations, students are required to have a physical examination and the immunization form completed and signed by a licensed physician or other qualified healthcare provider.
+To be eligible to participate in clinical activities and rotations, students are required to have a physical examination and the immunization form completed and signed by a licensed physician or other qualified healthcare provider.
 All documentation must be received No later than August 1st.